manishkumarr1017/CTF-Writeups/darkCON/FS-2/README.md

   exit(0);
 }
 ```
-Similar to the previous one but now we can allocate 16 chunks
+Unlike FS-1 we can allocate 16 chunks.

 ```
 int getValidSize(void)